ShuAiii/DGM/README.md

 ## Build and run Docker container
-`make build_dgm` will pull the base tensorflow image and build the DGM source over the base image. `make dgm` will run the image as a container.
+`make build_dgm` will pull the base tensorflow image and build the DGM source over the base image. `make dgm` will run a container of the image with gpu capability, `make dgm_cpu` will run a cpu only container.

 ## Example
 ### Black-Scholes call option